epfl-ada/ada-2023-project-beeradaventure46/README.md

 *Step 6: Check representation of dataset*\
 Given that the dataset employed for analyses only uses reviews where a serving style has been specified, there is a substantial reduction in dataset size.
 (With the current methodology, approximately 57% of the original dataset has an unknown serving style.)
 It is imperative, therefore, to ensure that the utilized dataset remains representative of the initial dataset.

-To achieve this, we propose analyzing the z-scores for each beer and comparing them to the z-scores of the initial dataset.
-If the distribution of z-scores in the final data closely aligns with the one of the initial data, it implies that the final dataset remains representative.
+To achieve this, we propose to analyse the average score of beers.
+If the rating of the beer does not change significantly after the filtering, it means our dataset is representative of the initial one.
 Significant differences may be a sign of a shift in the distribution of the data.

 *Step 7: Analyse the influence of serving style*\
 This step is the core of our analysis.
 The goal is to use the enriched dataset and look at patterns between serving style.